fracek/better-github-widget/readme.txt

 1. Upload the contents of the zip (including the folder) to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Place the widget to a widget area and set your GitHub username
+3. Under Appearance > Widgets you will see the "Better Github Widget".
+Drag it to your sidebar and place it where you want it to appear.
+4. Add your Github username and configure the default settings (the number of projects to display and whether to show forked repositories)

 == Screenshots ==